Test-Time Anchoring for Discrete Diffusion Posterior Sampling: Additional Experiments

 \subsection{Algorithm Details}

 Algorithm~\ref{alg:aps} details our APS procedure.
 The process begins with a fully masked latent space, $\rvz_1$, and iteratively refines the image over $T$ reverse diffusion steps.
 Each step features an inner optimization phase designed to align the model's predictions with the given measurement $\rvy$.
-To enable gradient-based optimization through the discrete quantization step which assigns each dimension of an embedding to its nearest value in $\{-1, 1\}$ we employ the straight-through estimator (STE) via the stop-gradient operator $\big[\cdot\big]_\mathrm{sg}$.
+To enable gradient-based optimization through the discrete quantization step which assigns each dimension of an embedding to its nearest value in $\{-1, 1\}$ we employ the straight-through estimator (STE) via the stop-gradient operator, $\text{sg}(\cdot)$.

 This optimization is guided by a composite loss function.
 For reconstruction, we primarily use the Mean Absolute Error (MAE, or L1 loss), which we find produces perceptually superior results compared to the Mean Squared Error (MSE).
 While MSE corresponds to maximizing the Gaussian log-likelihood, MAE is typically more robust.
-This is supplemented with a VGG perceptual loss to enforce similarity in the features extracted from the measurements, further improving visual quality in the image space\footnote{The LPIPS metric measures visual quality in the image space.}.
-Once the optimization at a given step is complete, the Anchored Remasking strategy uses the tilted measure to estimate confidence assigned to the token chosen via quantization.
-This is followed for each position to selectively unmask tokens for the next iteration.
+This is supplemented with a VGG perceptual loss to enforce similarity in the feature domain, further improving visual quality.
+Finally, a small entropy term is included to regularize the posterior distribution.
+Once the optimization at a given step is complete, the Anchored Remasking strategy uses the model's confidence defined as the probability assigned to the chosen token for each position to selectively unmask tokens for the next iteration.

 To determine the optimal weight for the perceptual loss, we conducted an ablation study on its coefficient, $\lambda_\mathrm{p}$.
 As shown in Table~\ref{tab:merged-sweep}, a value of $10^{-3}$ provides the optimal trade-off between reconstruction fidelity (PSNR) and perceptual quality (LPIPS) across our benchmarks.